InterDigital Patents Position them a threat to Chinese Companies

 Apart from that, the company pays about $70 million every year to its “Development” team a big chunk of which goes to the engineers.

 “If the company decides to cease business immediately and just monetize its existing patent portfolio and investments in research and development, then the existing research and patent portfolio will be valued at approximately $1.96 billion.”

-To find the motive behind this we analyzed the patents acquired by Interdigital since 2018.
+To find the motive behind this we analyzed the patents acquired by Interdigital in the last two years.
 So, without wasting any time let’s jump into it.

 Interested in knowing which companies are leading 5G research?
 What companies like Samsung, Intel, Qualcomm, At&T are working on?
 We analyzed top 12 companies which are investing heavily in 5G research and have published our findings in this report which you can download from here: